Stylists use their fashion knowledge to create appealing displays and outfits, accentuating the brand they work for and delivering a visual message

-Following a design brief, stylists use their creative skills to produce visually appealing displays, photo shoots or outfits.
-This is a fast-changing, highly pressurised role that would suit someone that thrives on being busy, solving problems, collaborating with others, and using their creative flair.
+This is a fast-paced, high-pressure role that would suit someone who thrives on being busy, solving problems, collaborating with others, and using their creative flair.

 Communication is key as you'll need to work with a variety of people and agencies to get the job done on time and to a consistently high standard.